Pot Roast with Beer and Vegetables

 Print Friendly, PDF & Email

-Pot Roast with Beer and Vegetables was born eons ago.
-One day, I discovered that I had several bottles of beer in the fridge.
-We’re not beer drinkers; so they must have been leftover from one of my children’s gatherings.
-I thought: what will happen if I add this beer to the meat?
+Pot Roast with Beer and Vegetables is an oldie but goodie.
+One day, I discovered that I had several bottles of beer in the fridge leftover from one of my children’s gatherings.
+I wondered what would happen if I added the beer to the meat.
 I put the meat in the roaster, added the vegetables and then poured two bottles of dark beer over everything.
 I only had to add a little bit of water to barely cover the meat.
 The result was delicious.
-You don’t taste the beer.
-It adds flavor to the meat while making it taste less rich.
+You don’t really taste the beer.
+It adds flavor to the meat while tenderizing it.
+The result is a melt in your mouth meal.
 Pot Roast with Beer and Vegetables instantly became a regular in my Friday night repertoire.

 Note: When I first developed this recipe, the Birds Eye frozen pearl onions were sold in 16 ounce bags.
 They are now sold in 12 ounce bags.
 Either measurement works.
 Using a little more or less will not alter the flavor of the recipe.